The ancient vegetable of Russian cuisine

 I find this product pretty unique, one of those that I would list in my virtual book of the “Culinary Purist”.
 Savoury, hearty, and very spicy, this is the way it should be – not watery and bland as I find it here.
 The real black radish by its taste and spiciness is somewhere between horseradish and red radish.
 But again – Russian red radish is spicier, more flavoursome, crispier.

 Black radish and its juice are pretty special for their medicinal qualities.
 For many centuries black radish has been for the poor peasant families a treatment from plenty of diseases, an immunity booster, an anti-bacterial and anti-cough potion.

 The way to prepare black radish:

 If you slice it finely – make sure you sprinkle first a bit of salt on it and let it produce its juice.
 Then poor it with whatever you prefer: unrefined sunflower oil, the same+mayonnaise, the same+table vinegar – depends on your taste.
 Then I always sprinkle it a bit with black pepper from the mill.

 In the internet you can find a lot of recipies for black radish in various salads.
 But I prefer to prepare it with minimum ingredients.
 There are also almost forgotten ancient recipies of cold soups with black radish.
 Mainly they are based on Kvas – the wonderful Russian drink made of hard bits of black or rye bread, yeast, fermentation starter (zakvaska) and a bit of sugar.

 And one more advice before you find and start enjoying this product

 When it’s proper, it is very strong (remember it has even medicinal qualities!), so its consumption at one time should be modest.
 Sometimes it may cause unpleasant sensations in your stomack, if you really overindulged.
-But here works the same rule as for red hot chilli, or other spicy food products.
+But here works the same rule as for red hot chilli or other spicy foods.